OPSRP DISABILITY BENEFIT

 (1) Medical documentation is required by PERS.
 Each disability benefit applicant shall supply any treating or consulting physician’s examination report or other medical information requested by PERS.
 PERS may base its determination on either a treating or consulting physician’s medical examination report or have the applicant examined by one or more physicians selected by PERS, or both.

-(3) All claims of a disability must be supported by at least one physician's report resulting from a physical examination documenting how the injury or disease incapacitates the member.
+(2) All claims of a disability must be supported by at least one physician’s report, resulting from a physical examination, documenting how the injury or disease incapacitates the member.

-(b) For claims of orthopedic injury or disease, at least one report of a treating or consulting orthopedic specialist or neurosurgeon;
+(b) For claims of orthopedic injury or disease, at least one report of a treating or consulting orthopedic specialist;

 (d) For claims of fibromyalgia, at least one report of a treating or consulting rheumatologist; and